 A) Christopher Lineberry is an artist who investigates social and political narratives through cultural histories of play.
 These histories point to many prescribed limits of democratic freedom.

-B) Sometimes Christopher Lineberry intervenes in archives, believing historical expansion makes the present more accessible.
+B) Sometimes Christopher Lineberry intervenes in archives, believing historical expansion helps give a fighting chance to the present.

-C) Christopher Lineberry's work is often underlined by a critique of homonationalism - 'gay' tolerance normalizing military nationhood - as well as broader recuperations of identity in the service of power.
+C) Christopher Lineberry's work is often underlined by a critique of homonationalism - 'gay' tolerance normalizing military nationhood - as well as broader recuperations of identity in the service of domination and overdetermination.

-E) Christopher Lineberry has most recently been using place and kin as a nexus for expansive interrogation.
+E) Christopher Lineberry sometimes uses place and kin as a nexus for expansive interrogation.
 When engaging a place-based practice, it is never place-bound.

 F) If anything, Christopher Lineberry's work is situated at the intersection of research, experience, ethics, and desire.